simon-anders/htseq/python2/doc/alignments.rst

       A list of :class:`CigarOperation` objects, as parsed from the extended CIGAR string.
 See :class:`CigarOperation` for details.

-   .. attribute:: SAM_Alignment.nor_primary_alignment
+   .. attribute:: SAM_Alignment.not_primary_alignment

       A boolean.
-Whether the alignment is not primary.
-(See SAM format reference, flag 0x0100.)
+Whether the alignment is secondary.
+(See SAM format reference, flag 0x0100.
+See also supplementary alignments, flag 0x0800.)

    .. attribute:: SAM_Alignment.failed_platform_qc